-It is believed the first sugar mill was founded by the Wilhems brothers in the end of 1690s.
+The first trial of producing sugar in Mauritius was in 1694, during Governor Roelof Deodati's mandate, with the help of Jan Bockelberg.
+It was in a small sugar mill in Flacq, situated on the edge of Rivière Céré.
+Unfortunately, it was destroyed in a flood.
 At that time, there was no exportation of sugar because sugarcane was mainly used to produce "Larak", a type of local rum, for the residents.
-However, there was a first trial of producing sugar in Mauritius in 1694 during the Governor Roelof Deodati's mandate, with the help of Jan Bockelberg.
-It was produced in a small sugar mill in Flacq, situated on the edge of Rivière Céré.
-Unfortunately, it was destroyed in a flood.
-When the French came, particularly in Mahé de Labourdonais's era, he built the first sugar mill to export sugar and to develop the economy.
+However, When the French came, particularly in Mahé de Labourdonais's era, he built the first sugar mill to export sugar to develop the economy.
 The first sugar mill was at Grande Rosalie, also known as Villebague.
-It is basically the oldest commercial sugar mill in Mauritius, started in 1744 but operated some years later.
-The site is also classified as National Heritage.
+It is the oldest commercial sugar mill in Mauritius, started in 1744 but operated some years later.
+The site is a National Heritage.
 Mahé de Labourdonais was a visionary governor.
-He believed in the development of Mauritius and his determinations to do so were great.
-In the same period, he was also involved in another sugar mill project at Ferney, which the chimney still exists today.
+He believed in the development of Mauritius.
+His determination to do so was great.
+In the same period, he was also involved in another sugar mill project at Ferney.

 Why Only Chimneys?

 A chimney is a remarkable structure in a sugar factory.
 It is the first thing you will notice even far away, as it is always the main attractive and noticeable component.
 The annexations of sugar estates have caused a lot of sugar factories to close down.
 Unfortunately, many of them have been destroyed too!
-Lands were sold for other economic developments such as building of houses or have been replaced by crops.
-Some of the remaining sugar mills' buildings have been converted to garage, art gallery, etc. While many of those remaining old sugar factories do not have chimneys anymore, fortunately, several others have left their chimneys as a footprint of their existence and which this article is fully based on.
+Lands were sold for other economic and infrastructure developments.
+Some of the remaining sugar mills' buildings have been converted to something else.
+While many of those remaining old sugar factories do not have chimneys anymore, fortunately, several others have left their chimneys as a footprint of their existence and which this article is fully based on.

 It is very important to note that all the images in the gallery below were shot in different weather conditions, using just a smartphone.
-Moreover, few of these chimneys are located in private areas where permission has been asked with the respective owners.
+Moreover, few of these chimneys are located in private areas where permission has been asked from the respective owners.
 Nevertheless, certain owners could not have been reached or have refused access, hence, the photos were shot far away outside their property.
 The gallery for chimneys has been classified according to the districts of Mauritius.
-Port-Louis, is the only district where there is no remaining sugar mill's chimney, so, it is excluded.
-The total sugar mills' chimneys in Mauritius is 111, including these which are still active!
+Port-Louis is the only district where there is no remaining sugar mill chimney, so, it is excluded.
+The total number of sugar mills' chimneys in Mauritius is 110, including those which are still active!